 Framing the first wall

-After assembling the workshop, I decided my next task would be to replace the fabric walls with a real wall.
-I did some research online on framing walls, and picked up some more laminate panels to attach to the outside of the frame (I had neither the knowledge nor willingness to work with drywall).
+My next project was to replace the hastily assembled fabric walls with a real wall.
+I watched some Youtube videos on framing walls, and picked up some laminate panels to attach to the outside of the frame (drywall was too intimidating at the time).

 I installed lighting by drilling a hole in a panel and mounting a light fixture directly to it.
 I would then have to run electrical wire to the central power source for all the other lights.

-Installing new lights was my favorite part of building the room, because I could hook them up to Jarvis and start voice controlling them right away.
+Installing new lights was my favorite part of building the room, because I could hook them up to my customized home automation server and start voice controlling them right away.